SirTonero/aws-bootcamp-cruddur-2013/journal/week0.md

     }
 ]
 ```
-4.in the cli type the command below and pass in those json script inside like the snippet below to create the aws budget
+4. in the cli type the command below and pass in those json script inside like the snippet below to create the aws budget

 ```cli
 aws budgets create-budget \